-The Pennsylvania Departments of State and Education, in collaboration with Inspire US, are excited to launch the Governor’s Civic Engagement Award for high schools throughout the state.
+The Pennsylvania Departments of State and Education, in collaboration with Inspire U.S. are excited to launch this year’s Governor’s Civic Engagement Award for high school students throughout the state.
 The award is intended to recognize and commemorate the efforts of the next generation of leaders to educate, engage and inform their fellow students about how to get involved in the voting process.
-Their success will be measured by voter registration figures among their school’s eligible student population.

 Printer-friendly Pennsylvania voter education materials can be found on the Department of State's votesPA.com website.
 High schools can also sign up directly with Inspire US at: inspire-usa.org/high_school_signup.
 Inspire can help high schools coordinate peer-to-peer voter registration drives and Get Out the Vote events.
 They also provide materials and data management, and organize school celebrations and recognition events.

-Gold Level: 85% of eligible students are registered to vote.
+Gold Level School Award: 85% of eligible students are registered to vote.

-Student Ambassadors and the school will receive award certificates from Governor Tom Wolf or the Secretary of State at a public ceremony at the school location.
+Student Ambassadors and the school will receive award certificates from Governor Tom Wolf or the Secretary of State at one of three regional award ceremonies.

-Silver Level: 65% of eligible students registered to vote.
+Silver Level School Award: 65% of eligible students registered to vote.

 Student Ambassadors will receive award certificates.